-In this last year I’ve been exposed to a lot of new music.
+In the last year, I’ve been exposed to a lot of new music.
 I’ve explored the back catalogue of my favorite bands.
 I’ve bought albums on a whim, simply because I was curious.
-I’ve bought albums from bands that rarely appear on the radar anymore.
+And I’ve bought albums from bands that rarely appear on the radar anymore.
 Still, Harem Scarem dominates most of my listening time, as you are about to find out.

 5. Harry Hess – Just Another Day